Logo

 Instructions

-10. Stir in the miso mixture, drained barberries, sunflower seeds, flaxseeds, nutritional yeast, pippali, and sodium-free salt substitute (if using).
+3. Mix millet into kale with miso mixture, barberries, sunflower seeds, flaxseeds, nutritional yeast, and pippali.

 Active Compounds